ASV Mark III radar: Displays and interpretation

 The display also had controls on the switch box to display a "strobe" at a fixed delay.
 This caused a spot to appear a certain time after the trace began, and as the display rotated, this created a circle on the display.
 This was used by the operator to make accurate measurements of the range to a selected target, which was displayed on the switch box by rotating the Range Drum.
 Like H2S, the ASV displays also had the option to display a solid line extending from the middle to the edge that represented the flight path of the aircraft.
-In H2S use, this feature was used because a second system rotated the entire display so that north was always up, like a map.
+In H2S use, this feature was used because a second system rotated the entire display so that north was always up, like a map, so it was useful to have a way to see the flight path on the display.
 Coastal Command aircraft lacked this system, likely due to a shortage of Distant Reading compasses that fed this information to the display.
 This heading-indication line was typically not used in ASV, and the associated Control Unit Type 218 was not carried.
 There was a secondary 2.5 inch CRT known as the Height Tube.
 This lacked the system to rotate the display with the antenna, and always drew a line vertically up the display.
 Receiver signals did not cause the beam to brighten, but instead deflect to the right, causing a blip to appear.
 A strobe like the one on the PPI could be moved along this display.

 As the name implies, the main purpose of the Height Tube was to measure altitude.
-The operator would move the strobe onto the first major blip, which was caused by signals reflecting off the ground and being picked up in the antenna's sidelobes.
+The H2S operator would move the strobe onto the first major blip on the display, which was caused by signals reflecting off the ground and being picked up in the antenna's sidelobes.
 This was not as useful in the ASV role, where the low-altitude flights made it easy to measure altitude visually.
 In ASV, the Height Tube was used primarily with Lucero for beacon tracking.
 The separate Switch Unit Type 207 contained most of the controls for range and mode selection.
 It also included the Range Drum, a simple mechanical calculator.
 This was the location of the mechanical displays for the range and height strobes, the range being indicated by rotating the drum and the height as an arrow-shaped pointer moving up and down the left side of the display.
 A radar measures the slant range to a target, not its distance measured over the ground.
 By reading a series of lines on the Height Drum where one of the lines intersected the tip of the height arrow, the operator could read off the ground distance to the target.
 This feature was of little use in the ASV role, where low altitude flying meant the slant range was similar to the ground range and was later modified to be used primarily with the BABS system.